iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 This _was_ going to stay in scruffily-scrawled fountain pen ink shoved into a drawer until some poor soul has the task of clearing out all of my crap when _I'm_ gone, but slowly the idea of putting it up here has become less awful over time.
 Nobody likes to share their low points (much less this widely), but people I respect tell me there's strength in failure, and I'd like to draw a nice, clean line under this whole affair so I can focus on the next thing.

-So, below you'll find 5,000 words or so about the past four years of my life as <del>an indie developer</del> a small business owner.
+So, below you'll find 5,000 words or so — or, on the audioblog, 36 minutes or so — about the past four years of my life as <del>an indie developer</del> a small business owner.
 Enjoy!

 ---